 Kim Mobey (born 1980) is a South African artist.
-She is entirely self-taught and sold her first sculpture through the Adler Gallery at the age of 15.
-Since the late nineties she has been working as an artist, having regularly exhibited her work from 2010 through galleries in Knysna, Hermanus, Johannesburg and Cape Town.
+She is entirely self-taught and sold her first sculpture through a commercial gallery at the age of 15.
+She has been working as an artist since the late nineties, having regularly exhibited her work from 2010 through galleries in Knysna, Hermanus, Johannesburg and Cape Town.
 In 2017, when she was selected as a finalist for the PPC Imaginarium awards with "In This Skin", her sculptural work gained wider recognition, being shown at the Turbine Art Fair and the Investec Cape Town Art Fair.
-In 2019 one of Mobey’s portraits "Nora in Winter" made the Top 40 shortlist for the Sanlam Portrait Award.
+In 2019 one of Mobey’s portraits "Nora in Winter" was selected for the Top 40 shortlist for the Sanlam Portrait Award.

 Her primary mode is portraiture, which she prefers to render in traditional mediums - oils and acrylics.
-Her portraits are faithful to reality, while communicating the unspoken connection between Mobey and her subjects – most often people she knows or has met.
-She seeks out an immersive and empathetic link to them, which she feels is necessary to evolving an authentic practice.
+Her portraits are faithful to reality, while communicating the human connection between Mobey and her subjects – most often people she knows or has met.
+She seeks out an immersive and empathetic understanding of them, which she feels is necessary to evolving an authentic practice.

 2011 – Knysna Gallery, Knysna “In This Skin” (Solo)